Ligand hole driven metal-insulator transition in a prototypical transition metal double perovskite oxide Ca$_2$FeMnO$_6$

-In $CaFeO_3$, $Ca_2(FeMn)O_6$ and other similar compounds, it has been observed that $Fe$ crystallizes in Fe$^{4+}$ state, which transfers a $d-$electron to its neighboring $Fe$ atoms at very temperature.
-This creates an alternating $Fe^{3+}$ and $Fe^{5+}$) pairs arising from charge disproportionation (CD).
-Here it is natural to ask why in CMFO this charge disproportionation only occur at $Fe$ site, not at $Mn$.
-This mechanism has a close relationship with Crystal Field stabilization Energy (CFSE).
-As the CFSE for $d^3$, $d^{4}$ and $d^{5}$ in octahedral environment are $-\frac{6}{5}\Delta_o$, $-\frac{3}{5}\Delta_o$ and 0, respectively.
-The CFSE of two $Fe^{4+}$ is sum of $Fe^{3+}$ and $Fe^{5+}$, which suggests the energetic preference in CMFO for charge splitting with no energy cost at low temperature.
-Whereas $Mn$ that exists in $d^{3+}$ state requires $\frac{1}{5}\Delta_o$ amount of extra energy for creating CD of $d^2$ and $d^4$ type.
-As a result, $Mn$ is more stable compare to $Fe$ in its oxidation state in CMFO and shows not CD at low temperature.
+In CFMO, CaFeO$_3$, and other related oxides, it has been observed that Fe$^{4+}$ transfers a $d-$electron to its neighboring Fe atoms \cite{Woodward2000}, which creates an alternating checkerboard pattern of Fe$^{3+}$ and Fe$^{5+}$ pairs in the 2D FeO$_{6}$ octahedral layers.
+This mechanism of CD at FeO$_6$ octahedra is closely related to the crystal field stabilization energy (CFSE).
+Ideally, for $d^3$, $d^{4}$ and $d^{5}$ in octahedral environment, CFSE (i.e., $\Delta_{o}$) is $-\frac{6}{5}\Delta_o$, $-\frac{3}{5}\Delta_o$ and 0, respectively.
+Notably, CFSE of two Fe$^{4+}$ is the sum of Fe$^{3+}$ and Fe$^{5+}$, which means that energetic preference for charge splitting in CFMO has no energy cost at LT.
+On the other hand, the MnO$_6$ octahedral layers are ordered antiferomagnetically like those in CaMnO$_3$, where Mn exists in $d^{3+}$ state.
+This would require $\frac{1}{5}\Delta_o$ more energy for CD between $d^2$ and $d^4$.
+This higher energy cost provides Mn with a more robust oxidation state than Fe in CMFO, leading to no CD for Mn in LT-phase.
+This suggests that the weak coupling between Fe-Mn layers and high effective ligand hole spin interactions CD at Fe cations in LT phase is the key reason for the appearance of 2D checkerboard type AFM order in CFMO.

-In this section, we constructed extended Hubbard model and combined it with Monte Carlo (MC) to understand the role of charge disproportionation on magnetization and charge ordering behavior.
-The working Hamiltonian for CFMO was formulated as
+Next, we constructed an extended Hubbard model for CFMO (Eq. \ref{TBH} below) and combined it with Monte Carlo (MC) simulation to understand the role of CD on magnetization and charge ordering behavior.